 Aerial photos from 1931 showing location of Sunset Steel House

-The influence of Mexican-American and Continental Spanish was very prevalent in architecture in Southern California during this time.
-Our client’s home, Sunset Steel, in Pacific Palisades along with another client’s home, Hillcrest Estate in Beverly Hills, was built in the poplar Spanish Mission style in the same time frame (in 1925) reflecting these influences.
+Several of our client’s homes, including Sunset Steel in Pacific Palisades and Hillcrest Estate in Beverly Hills, were built in the poplar Spanish Mission reflecting these influences.
 Both had prototypical details such as white stucco, clay tile roofs, archways, and handcrafted artisan details like stained glass.
 Decades of different renovations, however, had watered down the Spanish Mission character of the Sunset Steel home.
-A few years ago, our clients came to us looking for an architectural firm to restore the home to its original style and to preserve it for another century.
+Our clients came to us a few years ago looking for an architectural firm to restore the home to its original style and to preserve it for another century.

 [An interesting twist for Hillcrest Estate is that in the late 1930s with a transfer of ownership, a major style change came to the home.
 It was transformed from Spanish Mission to Hollywood Regency to reflect the changes in California as the state ushered in the Golden Age of film.
 Read the details of the Hillcrest Estate project in our Portfolio.]